Michael Green

 I’m a writer and producer in Melbourne, Australia.
 I write longform non-fiction and produce audio documentaries, sound installations and multimedia stories.
 I like using testimony and working with interviewees to record their own material.

-I’ve produced radio documentaries for BBC World Service and ABC Radio National and written for Harper’s Magazine, SBS, The Age, the Sydney Morning Herald, Nature Energy, Nature Climate Change, Nautilus, The Saturday Paper, The Walkley Magazine, and Overland Journal, among others.
+I’ve produced radio documentaries for BBC World Service and ABC Radio National and written for Harper’s Magazine, The Monthly, SBS, The Age, the Sydney Morning Herald, Nature Energy, Nature Climate Change, Nautilus, The Saturday Paper, The Walkley Magazine and Meanjin, among others.

 I’ve written about the closure of the detention centre on Manus Island in Harper’s Magazine and the death of a young man in Melbourne’s west for Overland Journal.
 I worked on an Instagram documentary for SBS, about a Rohingya family in Melbourne and Bangladesh and wrote about Broken Hill running dry for Nautilus.
 This long piece on racial profiling and the Victoria police was awarded the Victoria Law Foundation’s best feature for 2014.